seandorr/codeBase/README.md

-# php
+# codeBase
-A collection of PHP projects
+A collection of useful code snippets to get your project started